magicoli/multipass/readme.txt

 * Lodgify
 * HBook by Maestrel
 * HotelDruid (probably import only)
-* Email processing (access your mailbox and show messages related to each prestation)
+* Email processing (access your mailbox and link messages to related prestations)

 == Installation ==